eireann07/eireann07/README.md

 I'm currently an (almost-graduated!) full-stack developer student in The London App Brewery's complete web development bootcamp.
 I've been dabbling in coding since I first started playing around with Python when I was a university student, but seriously started writing code in January of 2022.

 - :beginner: **My very first program** was a basic Python magic-8 ball program (it's not here, if you're looking for it...but I promise it's a real thing).
+I wrote my Python fidget spinner as my second project-of-note!

 - :star: **My current favorite technology** is React (components are brilliant, imo).
 My first React app is a simplified Instagram clone for cats -- Catstagram!
 I've deployed it [here](https://catstagram-navy.vercel.app/) using Vercel hosting.
 I'm currently updating it to make it more responsive for mobile interfaces.